How to Find and Keep Your Ideal Target Customer and Why It Matters

 We define ideal target customers as those who will profitably, happily, and consistently buy from you the majority of the time.
-High Growth firms are almost three times as likely to be highly specific and detailed about the type of customer where they should win most of the time.
-These ideal target customers also lead to higher margins, greater retention and shorter sales cycles.
+High growth firms are almost three times as likely to be highly specific and detailed about the type of customer where they shine.
+Experienced sales managers know that ideal target customers also lead to higher margins, greater retention, and shorter sales cycles.

 How to Find Your Ideal Customers

 Once you have identified your ideal customers, you can save selling and marketing time and effort by ruthlessly focusing on where they are and what matters most to them.
 It is much easier to find (and be found by) well-defined targets with specific priorities than by trying to be all things to all customers.